-Right after presenting its limited edition SUB 5000T Seaconqueror model, the Swiss watchmaker reveals its new DOXA SUB 600T-Graph series of diving watches.
-Looking mean and cool, the gadget is rated for 600 m of water resistance and is legible enough to give you all necessary information at a single glance.
+Right after presenting its limited-edition SUB 5000T Seaconqueror model, DOXA reveals its vintage-inspired 2008 SUB 600T-Graph collection.
+Looking mean and cool, the gadget boasts a water-resistance rating of 600 meters and is legible enough to give you all the necessary information at a single glance.

-As usual, the bezel is rotatable, so, to use it, you should simply adjust the descent marker (two dots colored in orange and green) with the minute hand and here you go!
+The bezel is unidirectionally rotatable, so, to use it, you should simply adjust the descent marker (two dots colored in orange and green) with the minute hand and here you go!

-The timepiece’s satin brushed solid stainless steel case comes equipped with new pusher system with special gaskets.
+The SUB 600T-Graph’s satin-brushed solid stainless steel case comes equipped with a new pusher system with special gaskets.

-Being a semi-professional tool watch, the new SUB 600T-Graph is presented in an oversized case 44.50 millimeters wide.
+Being primarily a “tool” for semi-professional divers, the SUB 600T-Graph doesn’t need to worry much about exterior dimensions and features an oversized case 44.50 millimeters wide.

 While the size of this thing is not terrifying per se, it is the vintage shape of the case that makes it look HUGE.
-Whether the accessory is suitable to be worn with casual dress is purely a matter of one’s personal tastes (Update from 2014: Looking at it now, I must admit that I really like this stainless steel monster although buying one would definitely mean such extra expenses as getting a Hemingway-style sweater), but the fact that the watch looks extremely original seems to be indisputable to me.
+Whether the accessory is good to go with a “business casual” dress is purely a matter of one’s personal taste (Update from 2014: Looking at it now, I must admit that I like this little stainless-steel monster although buying one would definitely mean such extra expenses as getting a Hemingway-style sweater), but the fact that the 600T-Graph (well, like the overwhelming majority of their watches) is extremely original is indisputable.

-Considering its weird proportions and functional, but not very elegant design of the dial, wearing this watch to the office is like going shopping in the IAV Stryker armored vehicle: it can do the job, but you must be prepared to meet a lot of surprised looks.
+Considering its weird proportions and functional, but not exceptionally elegant exterior of the dial, wearing this watch to the office is like going shopping in the IAV Stryker armored vehicle: it can do the job, but you must be prepared to meet a lot of surprised looks.

 Price range: $3790 (factory price)